zak905/kube-ecr-secrets-operator/README.md

 ```

 The `status`  provides enough information to identify potential issues.
-Additionally, the contoller emits Kubernetes events whenever an action is taken.
-The following event can be observed: `SecretCreationSuccess`, `SecretUpdateSuccess`, `CreateSecretError`, `UpdateSecretError`.
+Additionally, the controller emits Kubernetes events whenever an action is taken.
+The following events can be observed: `SecretCreationSuccess`, `SecretUpdateSuccess`, `CreateSecretError`, `UpdateSecretError`.

-The logs of the contoller pod can also help: `kubectl logs -l app.kubernetes.io/name=kube-ecr-secrets-operator -n kube-ecr-secrets-operator-system `
+The logs of the controller pod can also help: `kubectl logs -l app.kubernetes.io/name=kube-ecr-secrets-operator -n kube-ecr-secrets-operator-system `

 ## Shortcomings:

 * Depends on [cert-manager](https://github.com/cert-manager/cert-manager) (for now)
-* An `AWSECRCredentials` object can manage only a single AWS region, which means that if you have multiple registries in different regions, you need to create an `AWSECRCredentials` for each.

 ## Running Tests: